-The transition into the role of family caregiver is full of new obstacles to navigate—one of which is the expectations that come with it.
-When first starting, it can be difficult to determine what your loved one might need from you as their caregiver.
+The transition into the role of a family caregiver comes with its own set of challenges—one of the biggest being understanding exactly what your loved one might need from you.
+The responsibilities of caregiving vary from person to person, but there are a few consistent services most seniors require.
 While it naturally varies from person to person, there are a few consistent services to expect.

 Personal care